Join the Largest Ostomy Community

 Reply to Bill

 I think that's one reason communities like this are so important.
 While our stories/circumstances aren't exactly the same, there are many similarities.
 Knowing others who can relate and share in the journey with us helps one not to feel alone.
-It's so important to be able to see how others have come out on the other end of of their grief journeys, and then help walk alongside those still processing theirs.
+It's so important to be able to see how others have come out on the other end of their grief journeys, and then help walk alongside those still processing theirs.

-I hope you are having a nice Saturday 🙂
+I hope you are having a nice Saturday.

 Jodie

-Crappy........great post!
+Crappy... great post!
 I bet you feel better already getting all that off your chest!
-It IS great having groups like this for us to share common ground.
+It is great having groups like this for us to share common ground.

 Now I need to go make one of Ron's fruit smoothies, as his post got me hungry!